dianapojar/simpledatabase/README.md

 user input.
 After the Command is created, the database will execute it.

 DataBase components:
-DataContainer - contains the actual data of the database and implements methods for retrieving/updating data
+DataContainer - contains the actual data of the database
     - Data : the actual data of the database, if there are no current transactions open OR the newest transaction, if there are transactions opened
     - TransactionManager: maintains a list of the parent transactions and methods to query data from them